About

 The House

-The house retains the character of its colonial origins — thick whitewashed walls, original hardwood floors, high ceilings with exposed beams, and deep verandas perfect for watching the sun set over the tea gardens.
+The house retains the character of its colonial origins — thick whitewashed walls, original hardwood floors, high ceilings with exposed beams, and deep verandas made for slow evenings in the highlands.

 Every room tells a story.
 Period furnishings sit alongside original artwork.
 The gardens, both ornamental and productive, have been carefully tended for decades.
-Century-old trees shade the swimming pool, and a pocket of indigenous forest provides a haven for birds and native flora just steps from your door.
+Century-old trees shade the swimming pool, and the grounds provide quiet places for guests to rest between meals.

 This is not a hotel that was built — it is a home that was opened.
 And that distinction is what makes The Thyolo House unique.